dezeroku/arch_ansible/README.md

 - autorandr

+## Testing

+Testing on host is probably the easiest approach, for end-to-end testing the `vagrant` role sets up Vagrant VM in `~/archlinux_vm` which can be used with ansible with minimal effort.

 ## Credits

 - Heavily inspired by [spark](https://github.com/pigmonkey/spark).
 If you're looking to implement something similar, then you should probably base on this repository.